mighdoll/wgsl-linker/README.md

 - dynamic exports via pluggable template engines, or code generation functions
 - compatible with static wgsl tools like code formatters and wgsl-analyzer
 - supports #if #else #endif, and #replace
-- small (about 3kb).
+- small (about tbd kb).
 Link at runtime, no build step required.

 #### Simple Example